simonmichael/hledger_site/src/gain-calculation.md

 ```

 This is because if we sell at the last known market price, that is
 what our loss will be.
-If we add `--infer-market-price` our purchase
+If we add `--infer-market-price` hledger will
-will also be a known market price, making the gain $0.
+insert a `P 2021-01-19 ABC $4.40` during processing, making the gain
+$0.

 ## Price changes